dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

     end
 ~~~

-Using all of the previously obtained information we can register a domain of your users choosing.
+Using all the previously obtained informatio,  we can register a user's chosen domain.

 ~~~ruby
 domain_name = 'makeideashappen.com'
 domain_registration = DnsimpleAdapter.register_domain(domain_name, contanct.id)
 ~~~

-We did not include any extended attributes as there are none for **.COM**.
+We didn't include any extended attributes, because there are none for **.COM**.
-The [domain registation](v2/registrar/#registerDomain) will hold the domain's id in our system which you may want to store for later use and possibly associate it with your users.
+The [domain registation](v2/registrar/#registerDomain) will hold the domain's ID in our system (which you may want to store for later use, and possibly associate it with your users).

-The webhook you registered would receive updates on the domain's registration status, as it can take some time before the domain is registered, it's a good way of keeping your system synched.
-The two events you would be interested in when registering a domain would be [**domain.register:started**](https://github.com/dnsimple/dnsimple-developer/blob/master/fixtures/v2/webhooks/domain.register/status-started.http) and [**domain.register**](https://github.com/dnsimple/dnsimple-developer/blob/master/fixtures/v2/webhooks/domain.register/example.http).
+The webhook you registered would receive updates on the domain's registration status.
+It can take some time before the domain is registered, and it's a good way to keep your system synched.
+The two events you'll be interested in when registering a domain are [**domain.register:started**](https://github.com/dnsimple/dnsimple-developer/blob/master/fixtures/v2/webhooks/domain.register/status-started.http) and [**domain.register**](https://github.com/dnsimple/dnsimple-developer/blob/master/fixtures/v2/webhooks/domain.register/example.http).

-Here is the complete adapter after all of the additions we have made throughout the tutorial.
+Here's the complete adapter after all the additions we made throughout the tutorial:

 ~~~ruby
 require 'dnsimple'